 During the second community open house, neighborhood pop-up events, and the online survey, participants had an opportunity to provide feedback on the preferred conceptual design for the redesign on Blake Avenue between 13th and 27th Street.
 The concept incorporates community feedback from the May open house and online comments.

-Each concept shows potential ways to improve safety, function, parking and pedestrian/bike access in the corridor.
-Participants will be asked to prioritize design elements that they feel are most important to the corridor including pedestrian/bike facilities, traffic calming, on-street parking, and trees.
-Feedback will be used to select and refine a preferred roadway section alternative for the corridor.
+In addition to correcting issues with the roadway itself and updating utilities, the design shows potential ways to improve safety, function, and access for pedestrians and bicyclists in the corridor.
+Participants will be asked to share feedback on the preferred conceptual design elements including pedestrian/bike facilities, traffic calming, on-street parking, and trees.

 Project Background and Goals

 The Blake Avenue Redesign project is to develop construction drawings to completely rebuild Blake Avenue between 13th Street and 27th Street, including 23rd, 24th and 26th Streets as part of the project.?Including 7th to 13th Street in the design helps staff plan what the whole street section will look like through town and gives a starting point for those block that are in good condition today, but will need improvements in the future.

 In 2024, construction is expected to begin on Blake Avenue from 24th to 27th Street, and including, 24th and 26th Street rebuilds between Blake Avenue and State Highway 82.
 The goals of the redesign are to fix underlying utility/storm/roadway structure issues, improve pedestrian and bike access and safety, improve user experience for multimodal use, enhance traffic calming, upgrade sidewalks and roadway surfacing.